gregwebs/blog/content/blog/go-error-codes.md

 ### Modularization

-Golang HTTP handler can be difficult to compose- it is based on side effects.
+Golang HTTP handler code can be difficult to compose- it is based on side effects.
-This if fine as long as you make the handler as small as possible.
-As the handler grows, things can easily go awry.
 Confusion about where HTTP responses should be generated can result in a double response or no response.
-The code is more difficult to understand and test.
+The code is more difficult to understand and test than normal code, or at least the test requries an HTTP life cycle.

 Lets see some example code: